Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration: Methodology

 \section{Methodology}

-To address the inherent information asymmetry and recursive ill-posedness in blind face restoration, we propose \textbf{Pref-Restore}.
-Our framework orchestrates the strengths of discrete semantic modeling and continuous texture generation to achieve a deterministic and preference-aligned restoration.
-In the following sections, we first reformulate the restoration problem through the lens of information rebalance~\cite{shannon1948informationTheory} (Sec. \ref{sec:overview}), followed by the detailed hierarchical architecture (Sec. \ref{sec:arch}) and our two-stage training paradigm (Sec. \ref{sec:training}).
+{ To address the under-constrained nature of blind face restoration, we propose Pref-Restore, a hierarchical framework for deterministic, identity-faithful restoration.
+Pref-Restore constrains the restoration process from two complementary directions: semantic-guided identity stabilization before texture synthesis, and fidelity-constrained preference optimization during diffusion refinement.
+In the following sections, we first present the constrained restoration formulation (Sec.~\ref{sec:overview}), followed by the hierarchical architecture (Sec.~\ref{sec:arch}) and the staged training strategy (Sec.~\ref{sec:training}). }